 15 Surprising Facts About Steve Carell

 From the seven seasons he spent as the star of NBC’s The Office to leading man roles in comedy classics like The 40-Year-Old Virgin, Steve Carell has become one of Hollywood’s most in-demand funnymen.
 But he has proven his dramatic chops, too, particularly with his role as John du Pont in Foxcatcher, which earned Carell an Oscar nomination for Best Actor in 2015.
-Even if you’ve seen all of his movies, there’s probably a lot you don’t know about the Massachusetts native, who turns 55 years old today.
+Even if you’ve seen all of his movies, there’s probably a lot you don’t know about the Massachusetts native.

 1. HE THOUGHT HE WANTED TO BE A LAWYER.